serde-rs/serde-rs.github.io/_src/derive.md

 Sometimes you may see compile-time errors that tell you:

 ```
-the trait `serde::de::Deserialize` is not implemented for `...`
+the trait `serde::ser::Serialize` is not implemented for `...`
 ```

-even though the struct or enum clearly has `#[derive(Deserialize)]` on it.
+even though the struct or enum clearly has `#[derive(Serialize)]` on it.

 This almost always means that you are using libraries that depend on incompatible versions of Serde.
 You may be depending on serde 1.0 and serde_derive 1.0 in your Cargo.toml but using some other library that depends on serde 0.9.
-So the `Deserialize` trait from serde 1.0 may be implemented, but the library expects an implementation of the `Deserialize` trait from serde 0.9.
+So the `Serialize` trait from serde 1.0 may be implemented, but the library expects an implementation of the `Serialize` trait from serde 0.9.
 From the Rust compiler's perspective these are totally different traits.

 The fix is to upgrade or downgrade libraries as appropriate until the Serde versions match.
 The [`cargo tree -d`] command is helpful for finding all the